Culturally Supportive Housing

 The Culturally Supportive House opened in March 2020 and offered Culturally Supportive Housing and Indigenous Alcohol Harm Reduction services to up to 14 members of the Indigenous Street Family in the downtown core.
 Culturally Supportive House closed in 2023 and the program moved to House of Courage.

 The Kwum Kwum Lelum, House of Courage opened in March 2023.
-This is a 44-unit building with an on-site Culturally Supportive Recovery Program.
-The home of the House of Courage is located in Victoria West.
+It offers 44-units of Culturally Supportive Housing for Indigenous peoples 19+ with a focus on pathways to healing recovery.
+On-site is the Indigenous Alcohol Harm Reduction Program (IAHRRP) and a Culturally Supportive Recovery Program.
+The House of Courage is located in Victoria West neighbourhood.

 We acknowledge and offer gratitude to the Lekwungen (Esquimalt, and Songhees), Malahat, Pacheedaht, Scia’new, T’Sou-ke and W̱SÁNEĆ (Pauquachin, Tsartlip, Tsawout, Tseycum)